RafaelPereira12/tvmaze-powerpuff-girls/README.md

 **Search**\
 Research and development of a method to extend search criteria, for example, searching by name.
 Currently, the TVMaze API only allows searching for episodes by number or date.

+**Favorites**\
+Research and development of a method that uses the mock DB json file for the Favorites logic